 Undocumented Workers in Mississippi

-If you are not a U.S. citizen, you must provide proof of legal immigration status when you apply for a driver’s license in Mississippi.
-Immigrants who are in the country legally can get a license; undocumented immigrants cannot.
+If you are not a U.S. citizen, you must provide proof of legal immigration status when you apply for a driver's license in Mississippi.
+Otherwise, the National Conference of State Legislatures, notes that Mississippi does not allow driving privileges to unauthorized immigrants.

 Ridesharing Insurance in Mississippi: Are You Covered?